AllaAndreevna/ML-for-games-and-software/README.md

 <b>Differences from Traditional Models:</b>

 Handling complex financial text: The model's ability to handle long-range dependencies and capture complex relationships in financial text data makes it more effective than traditional models.

-Contextualized embeddings: The model's use of contextualized embeddings allows it to capture the nuances of language, which is not possible with traditional word embeddings.

 Transformer architecture: The model's transformer architecture allows it to handle long-range dependencies and capture complex relationships in financial text data.